mmshahria/GlassboardTech-API-Reference/Banking/GET A bank account by Id.md

 <strong> accountNumber </strong> `string`

-An account number is a unique code assigned to the account owner for identifying a specific bank account holder.
+Bank account number associated with this bank account.

 <strong> routingNumber </strong>r `string`

-The routing transit number for the bank account.
+The routing transit number associated with this bank account.

 <strong> accountName </strong> `string`

-The name of the person or business that owns the bank account.
+The name of the natural person or business that owns the bank account.

 <strong> bankName </strong> `string`

-Name of the bank associated with the <strong>routingNumber</strong>
+Name of the bank associated with the <strong>routingNumber</strong> for this bank account.

 <strong> bankAddress </strong> `string`

-Returns the bankAddress of the specified bank.
+The physical address of the bank.

 <strong>bankContact </storng> `object`

-Returns the bankContact details.
-Data returned as JSON object.
+JSON object descriptor that encloses the bank contact details.

 *   <strong> name </strong> `string`</br> The name of the person or business that owns the bank account.
 *   <strong> phone </strong> `string`</br> The phone number of the person or business that owns the bank account.